Epsom & Ewell U3A Jazz

 So, if you are free on a second Tuesday afternoon, do come along.
 Potential members are allowed two trial visits even if not yet members of the U3A.

-I look forward to seeing you at All Saints, on Tuesday 13th at 1.45 pm.
+I look forward to seeing you at our next meeting on Tuesday 14th January.